 Using the Development Environment¶

-If you change Python code used by the main Django/Tornado server processes, these services are run on top of Django’s manage.py runserver which will automatically restart the Zulip Django and Tornado servers whenever you save changes to Python code.
+The main Django/Tornado server processes are run on top of Django’s manage.py runserver, which will automatically restart them when you save changes to Python code they use.
 You can watch this happen in the

 run-dev.pyconsole to make sure the backend has reloaded.